JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 3. Go all-in to find new clients
 4. Not scalable but clients want it?
 Sell w high gross margin to the ones who can benefit
 5. Collect **case studies** / success stories: Flask web app https on a server for SMB / real estate DFY w custom chatbot / hospital D&A CI/CD radiophysics / from zero to astro web hero for a mechanical engineer...and add them to the `consulting.jalcocer` and/or as article on the main www site.
+6. Put together the captured knowledge on these posts into ebooks anyone can use for quick DIY

 **Maybe's**